-- If a caller asks, "Who is this?" or "What number have I reached?," a safe response is to ask, "What number were you dialing?"
+- If a caller asks, "Who is this?" or "What number have I reached?," then a safe response is to ask, "What number were you dialing?".

-- Limit the amount of personal information you leave on your phone message.
-Never indicate you are away.
+- Limit the amount of personal information that you leave on your phone message.
+Never indicate that you are away.
 You may be setting yourself up for a break-in.

 - Do not be fooled into giving out personal information under false pretenses.
 Verify the caller's identity and organization if solicited for surveys, products or services.

-- Keep a record of re-occurring obscene calls noting times, dates and content.
+- Keep a record of re-occurring obscene calls noting the date, time of call and content of a call.
 Do not erase or delete messages received.
 They may be traceable or used as evidence in a criminal proceeding.

-- Subscribe to call display if available and/or affordable so that you can ignore calls from unknown people.
+- If available and affordable, subscribe to call display so that you can ignore calls from unknown numbers.

-- In stalking cases, it may be beneficial to add a second line rather than changing your number.
+- In stalking cases, rather than changing your number, it may be beneficial to add a second line.
 Access to the second line would be restricted to only those who need to know this number.
-Messages should be monitored to assess risks, and to gather evidence.
+Messages should be monitored to assess risks and to gather evidence.

 - Report to Security Services immediately when the messages are of a threatening nature.
 Additional measures may be implemented to ensure your safety.

-- Treating the residence as you would your own home.
+- Treat the residence as you would your own home.

 - When you live at home, you are cautious about who enters your home and who has access to your personal property.
 Living on campus, you should be just as cautious.

-- Report any problems to a Residence Don, Residence Life Co-ordinator, Night Porter or Security Official.
+- Report any problems to a Residence Don, Residence Life Coordinator, Night Porter or Security Official.
 This includes broken safety equipment, such as fire extinguishers and electronic door systems, or lights that are not working.
-Also let them know if you notice any suspicious persons in your building.
+Also, let them know if you notice any suspicious persons or activities in your building.

-- If you notice a stranger in your building, don't hesitate to ask them who they are and who they are visiting - just as you would in your own home.
+- If you notice a stranger in your building, then do not hesitate to ask them who they are and who they are visiting - just as you would in your own home.

-- Do not leave doors open, and do not let strangers in with you.
-If a delivery person or visitor asks you to let them in the door - instead, have them contact the student they are visiting using the intercom.
+- Do not leave doors open and do not let strangers in with you.
+If a stranger (e.g. delivery person or visitor) asks you to let them in the door, then, have the person contact the student they are visiting using the intercom.

-- Do not prop open doors for convenience sake.
+- Do not prop doors open for the sake of convenience.
 You may be unwittingly placing fellow residence students at risk.

 - Keep your doors and windows locked at all times.
 Making this a habit decreases the risk that you will forget to lock them.

-- In case of fire, evacuate immediately upon hearing the fire alarm.
+- When you hear the fire alarm, evacuate immediately.
 Close doors behind you, but leave them unlocked.

 - Follow guest sign-in procedures.
-This information will assist emergency personal in the case of evacuation.
+This information will assist emergency personnel in the case of evacuation.

-Help minimize the risk of thefts in office areas.
+Strategies to help minimize the risk of thefts in office areas:

 - Faculty and staff are asked to be proactive and minimize risk by ensuring office doors are properly closed and locked when leaving an area, especially after-hours.

-- If a facility is equipped with security systems they should be activated when a facility is not in use.
+- If a facility is equipped with security systems, then they should be activated when the facility is not in use.

-- If university keys are lost or stolen, a report should be made immediately to Security Services (416-650-8000 or ext.
+- If university keys are lost or stolen, then immediately notify Security Services (416-650-8000 or ext.
 58000).
 Security Officials may need to give special attention to that building in their patrols.
-A risk assessment will also be made to determine if the lock should be changed or adjusted.
+Also, a risk assessment will be made to determine if the lock should be changed or adjusted.

-- York staff should exercise caution when discussing/retrieving/handling sensitive or valuable information and/or equipment in front of visitors or strangers.
-If you observe a suspicious person loitering in an office area, call Security Services immediately at 416-736-5333 or ext.
-33333.
+- York University staff should exercise caution when discussing/retrieving/handling sensitive or valuable information and/or equipment in front of visitors or strangers.
+If you observe a suspicious person loitering in an office area, then call Security Services immediately at 416-736-5333 or extension 33333.

-- If office door locks are not working properly, or there are gaps between the door lock and the frame, please call CSBO - Facilities Maintenance at ext.
-22401 for repairs.
+- For repairs (e.g. office door locks are not working properly or there are gaps between a door lock and frame), then please call Campus Services and Business Operations, Facilities Maintenance at extension 22401.

-- Consider inexpensive upgrades such as anti-pry plates to help minimize the risk of break, enter, and theft.
+- Consider inexpensive upgrades, such as anti-pry plates to help minimize the risk of break in and theft.

-- Hand over anything they ask for – your life is worth more than whatever you are carrying.
+- Obey the robber's commands (e.g. hand over anything that the robber asks for – your life is worth more than whatever you are carrying).

-- Do not try to set off any alarms, make any sudden moves, or otherwise anger the robber.
-Wait until they have left the area to call for help.
+- Wait until the robbers have left the area to call for help.